 One of the benefits of intermittent fasting is weight loss while following a healthy and balanced diet.

 During your fasting period, you can only have water, tea, and black coffee.
 During your eating window, you can resume your planned meals.
+More about coffee while fasting here.

 When combined with healthy eating, many people find that Intermittent Fasting helps them achieve their weight loss goals.
 Exactly how much will vary by a person’s lifestyle, eating habits, and activity level.